-Ketamine infusions are typically given 2-3 times per week for the first month or two of treatment.
-After that, the frequency of infusions can be decreased to once per week or even less depending on the individual’s response to treatment.
+Ketamine infusions are typically given 2-3 times weekly for the first month or two of treatment.
+After that, the frequency of infusions can be decreased to once per week or even less, depending on the individual’s response to treatment.

 So, while a single ketamine infusion may not last very long, the overall effects of ketamine therapy can provide lasting relief from mental health symptoms.

 However, this treatment is not for everyone.
-Always speak with your doctor first to see if this treatment is right for you.
+Always speak with your doctor first to see if this treatment suits you.

 What Are Ketamine Infusions Used For

-Ketamine is a medication that has been used for human anesthesia and pain relief.
+Ketamine is a medication used for human anesthesia and pain relief.
 Recently, ketamine infusions have become popular as a treatment for depression.
 When given intravenously, ketamine may produce rapid antidepressant effects.

 There are several theories about how ketamine works to treat depression.
-One theory is that ketamine may increase levels of brain-derived neurotrophic factor (BDNF).
-BDNF is a protein that helps to support the health of neurons and promote new nerve growth.
+One theory is that ketamine may increase brain-derived neurotrophic factor (BDNF) levels.
+BDNF is a protein that helps support neurons’ health and promote new nerve growth.
 Low levels of BDNF have been linked to depression.

 Ketamine may also work by blocking NMDA receptors.
-NMDA receptors are involved in learning and memory, but they can also be overactive in people with depression, leading to negative thoughts and rumination.
+NMDA receptors are involved in learning and memory but can also be overactive in people with depression, leading to negative thoughts and rumination.
 By blocking these receptors, ketamine may help to reduce negative thinking and improve mood.

 What Does Ketamine Infusion Feel Like

-Ketamine infusion therapy involves delivering the medication intravenously (through a vein in the arm), and can produce a variety of effects, both positive and negative.
+Ketamine infusion therapy involves delivering the medication intravenously (through a vein in the arm) and can produce various positive and negative effects.

-Patients who have undergone ketamine infusion therapy often report feeling more relaxed, happy, and euphoric.
+Patients undergoing ketamine infusion therapy often feel more relaxed, happy, and euphoric.
 Some also report experiencing hallucinations or dissociation (feeling disconnected from reality).
-These effects are usually short-lived, lasting for only a few hours after the infusion.
+These effects are usually short-lived, lasting only a few hours after the infusion.
 In some cases, however, patients may experience longer-lasting side effects, such as increased blood pressure and heart rate.

-It’s best to speak with your doctor first for approval and how to get ketamine IV therapy.
+It’s best to first speak with your doctor for approval and on how to get ketamine IV therapy.